-A diagnostic laparoscopy is a common gynaecological operation.
-It helps to find out the cause of certain gynaecological problems.
+A laparoscopy and dye test helps to find out the cause of certain gynaecological problems associated with infertility, particularly if your fallopian tubes are blocked.
 For some women minor treatments can be performed at the same time.

 Surgery is usually safe and effective but complications can happen.
 You need to know about them to help you to make an informed decision about surgery.
 Knowing about them will also help to detect and treat any problems early.